Our Team

 CO-FOUNDER | EXECUTIVE DIRECTOR

-Beth is passionate about the intersections of food, environment, culture, and social justice.
-She holds a PhD in Nutrition Intervention and Policy from UNC-Chapel Hill and has worked across the US and around the world to help communities identify food system challenges and address them by leveraging community strengths.
+Beth works at the intersections of food, environment, and policy.
+She has worked across the US and around the world to help communities identify food system challenges and address them by leveraging community strengths and data-driven insights.
 Beth uses quantitative and qualitative research methods in her work with farmers, grocery retailers, schools, nonprofits, foundations, and community development financial institutions.
 She strongly believes in the power of food to connect people.
 Beth served on the board of the Durham Co-op Market and is a co-founder and board member of Upstream Works Collaborative.
+She holds a PhD in Nutrition Intervention and Policy from UNC-Chapel Hill.

 Yasmeen Lee, MPH (she/her)